uvalib/thetaper/_posts/2023-02-23-abandonware-after-dark-how-fair-use-powers-media-studies.md

 *After Dark for Windows, Berkeley Systems, 1989.
 Source: Computer History Museum, https://www.computerhistory.org/revolution/personal-computers/17/405/1212.*

 In my Computational Media course at UVA, students learn to think critically about the place of software in society through a series of hands-on programming challenges.
-We use a wonderful open access textbook titled [Aesthetic Programming](https://aesthetic-programming.net/) by Winnie Soon and Geoff Cox (Open Humanities Press, 2020) and the free and open source JavaScript library, [p5.js](https://p5js.org/).
+We use a wonderful open access textbook titled [Aesthetic Programming](https://aesthetic-programming.net/) by Winnie Soon and Geoff Cox (Open Humanities Press, 2020) and the free and open source JavaScript library, [p5.js](https://p5js.org/), created by Lauren Lee McCarthy and currently lead by Qianqian Ye.

 One of my favorite challenges is to re-create the famous “flying toasters” animation from the [After Dark](https://en.wikipedia.org/wiki/After_Dark_(software)) screensaver collection.